blackbox-innovation/minios3elephant/README.md

 The MinIO service starts a MinIO server listening on the default port of 9000 and mounts a named volume `minio_data` at `/data`.
 The `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` environment variables are set to `root` and `password` respectively.

-The backup service is built from the current directory (with the Dockerfile) and gets environment variables for AWS, MinIO, S3, Slack, GPG passphrase, and the schedule.
+The backup service is built from the current directory (with the Dockerfile) and gets environment variables for AWS, MinIO, S3, Slack, GPG passphrase, the schedule, and the bucket list.

 1. You can access the MinIO web interface at <http://localhost:9000>.
 The access key is `root` and the secret key is `password`.
 Here you can manually create buckets and upload files for testing.